lbovet/typson/README.md

 ### Node.js

 * Install with `npm install typson -g`
-* Generate definitions from a type script: `typson example/invoice/line.ts`
+* Generate definitions from a type script: `typson schema example/invoice/line.ts`
-* Generate a schema from a type declared in a type script: `typson example/invoice/line.ts Invoice`
+* Generate a schema from a type declared in a type script: `typson schema example/invoice/line.ts Invoice`

 ### Browser